 September 15 and March 15 annually.
 All complete applications are reviewed by the CJS Executive Committee and applicants will be notified of decisions.

 The affiliation is for 1 year with the possibility of renewal.

 - CJS Affiliates are included in CJS’s email list and receive notices of academic events and research/funding opportunities.

 - Regular faculty from other universities and colleges in the State of Michigan as well as from Committee for Institutional Cooperation (CIC) member institutions are eligible for free borrowing privileges at the U-M Library.
 For Affiliates who do not fall under this category, CJS can assist with acquiring free borrowing privileges as a U-M Library “Visiting Scholar.”

 - CJS Affiliates are eligible for a uniqname (a U-M computing ID).
 UM alumni are encouraged to keep their uniqname (free of charge for limited services) rather than acquire a new one through the CJS Affiliate Program; for details, please contact the

 U-M Information and Technology Services.

 - UM alumni are encouraged to keep their MCards and renew them on their own.
 For details, please see the MCard website.
 For non-UM-alumni Affiliates, CJS can assist with the MCard application.

-Please note that the Center cannot provide office space, phone/fax/computer access, mail boxes, business cards, administrative/translation services, research assistance, and parking permits.
+Please note that the Center cannot provide office space, phone/fax/computer access, mail boxes, business cards, administrative/translation services, research assistance, or parking permits.